AbhayEtech/AbhayEtech/README.md

 I'm a **Senior Full-Stack Software Engineer** with 5+ years of experience building scalable SaaS platforms, enterprise applications, CMS solutions, fintech products, and modern web applications.

-Currently working at **Emphasise Tech**, I specialize in designing and developing production-grade software using modern JavaScript and TypeScript technologies.
+Currently working at **AdGloble360 India Pvt.
+Ltd.**, I specialize in designing and developing production-grade software using modern JavaScript and TypeScript technologies.

 ### What I Do